Students enrolled in an MA program or a Certificate program may seek advanced standing in the following courses:

 Information regarding the Bible Survey exam for EPMC students can be found on the EPMC handbook.

 Only enrolled students may take an Advanced Standing exam.
 A score of 70% is required to pass.
 Each Advanced Standing exam may only be taken one time.
-Each test costs $125 (if graded in 2019-2020).
-A student’s account is billed when the test is graded.
+Each test costs $128 (if graded in 20209-2021).
+A student’s account is billed when the test is submitted for grading.

 Calvin Seminary will offer four opportunities per year to take the exams on site (August, November, January, and May), safety permitting.
 The dates are: